 Your CRM should allow you to create the reports you need and easily customize them for your business.
 It should also have an option to export your data into reporting software like Microsoft Excel.
 There’s always a chance you’ll need to look at your data in a way that the vendor hasn’t envisioned – and you want to make sure it’s possible to do so before you commit to the platform.

-CRM Buyer’s Guide: Must-Have Features for Startups and SMBs
+The CRM for Startups Buyer’s Guide: Must-Have Features for Fast-Growing Small Businesses

 Once you have your list of business requirements, you want to look at the functional requirements of the software.